doeixd/effectively/README.md

 ## 🤔 Comparisons & Where It Fits

 Effectively is a powerful tool, but it's important to understand when other approaches might be a better fit.
+For a detailed exploration of the motivation behind Effectively and how it compares to other patterns, see [Why Effectively?](docs/why-effectively.md).

 ### Plain `async/await` & Native Promises